R3Conclave/ccl-documentation/user-guide/docs/what-is-conclave-cloud.md

 ![An architecture diagram of the proposed Conclave CLoud ecosystem](assets/ImmersiveEcosystem-CCL.drawio.png)

-You can let us know which services we should prioritize, through this [feedback form](https://r3corda.typeform.com/to/SQoseSTK#source=conclaveCloud).
+You can let us know which services we should prioritize through this [feedback form](https://r3corda.typeform.com/to/SQoseSTK#source=conclaveCloud).